 - Jessica will watch Spanish language TV one day a week (instead of her English TV)

-- We will bring Jessica to one Spanish language event a month (such as a Hispanic Market, or trading event, etc.)
+- We will bring Jessica to one Spanish language event a month (such as a Hispanic Market, trading event, etc.)

 3. Go to a playgroup or social meeting.

 This is an excellent option; and very necessary.
-There is a great chance that these sort of Spanish language playgroups are already happening in your area.
+There is a great chance that these sorts of Spanish language playgroups are already happening in your area.
 Definitely check out the site Meetup – for simple events to attend; or make your own event.
 Being able to interact with children their same age, playing, having fun, and enjoying some snacks will make learning a language a whole lot more fun.
-WARNING: Make sure that you (or someone) is actually organizing activities or some sort of “language” oriented playing; if it is just a social meeting without language, so much is missed.
+WARNING: Make sure that you (or someone) are actually organizing activities or some sort of “language” oriented playing; if it is just a social meeting without language, so much is missed.

 5. Make teaching your child Spanish fun and REWARDING for your child

 Of course, your child may or may not be ecstatic about all of your bilingual steps.
 They will be more excited if they tie learning the language to fun; or Spanish = rewards.
 When your child finishes reading 10 bilingual books or Spanish books; give them a reward of some sort.
 When your child can say an entire sentence in Spanish; or converse with a native speaker in a restaurant, reward that.
 Tie learning and goals of the language to prizes such as: going to their favorite restaurant, going to the movies, a theme park, or a new toy.